 Through the regional consultation process, the Minnesota Pollution Control Agency (MPCA) determined that Wisconsin significantly contributes to visibility impairment at Boundary Waters Canoe Area Wilderness and Voyageurs National Park.
 The MPCA asked the states that contribute to visibility impairment at those sites to consider the following control programs when developing their visibility plans.

-- Statewide average emission rate for power plants to match Minnesota's voluntary emission rates
+- Matching statewide average emission rate for power plants to Minnesota's voluntary emission rates.

 - NOx – 0.25 lbs/mmBtu